railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_virtualFiles.rst

    :scale: 50
    :align: center

-   *Virtual files about sales orders in Open ERP*
+   *Virtual files for Sales Orders in Open ERP*

 To see the effect of this configuration, connect to the FTP server and go into a directory for an order such as :menuselection:`Main Repository --> Sales Orders --> All Sales Orders --> SO003`.
 You